confluentinc/examples/microservices-orders/docs/index.rst

    If you get stuck, here is the :devx-examples:`complete solution|microservices-orders/statements.sql`.

-The CLI parser will give immediate feedback whether your ksqlDB queries worked or not.
+The CLI parser will give immediate feedback whether your |ksqldb| queries worked or not.
 Use ``SELECT * FROM <stream or table name> EMIT CHANGES LIMIT <row count>;`` to see the rows in each query.